Most significant Effects of Power Outages On Homes and Businesses

 A power outage means there’s no more electricity pumping into the refrigerator, which keeps everything cold.
 When this happens, it’s critical not to open the fridge or the freezer unless necessary.
-Every time the fridge door is opened, more cold air is let out, and more refrigeration is lost.
-To keep your food fresh as long as possible, keep your goods locked up tight in the refrigerator until you need it.
+When the fridge door is opened, more cold air is let out, and more refrigeration is lost.
+To keep your food fresh as long as possible, keep your goods locked up tight in the refrigerator until you need them.

 Lost Power to Medical Equipment

 One of the most essential parts of life for many people is put at risk when the power goes out.
 People with disabilities or medical conditions that require equipment like oxygen pumps, motorized stairlifts, C-PAP machines, and the like can quickly move into a state of emergency when these tools no longer work.
 In these cases, it’s best to keep a backup energy supply on hand like a generator.
 You should also have contact information for nearby medical facilities should your generator not work.

 Computers, TVs, and appliances can all experience an electrical surge once the power comes back on, damaging the equipment permanently.
 To avoid frying the motherboard of your favorite electronics, unplug all of them from their electricity sources until the power is back on.
 Once it’s safe to do so, you can plug them back in one at a time to preserve their condition.

 Effects of Power Outages On Businesses

 Homeowners aren’t the only ones who suffer.
 Commercial businesses rely on power daily to run supply chains, manufacture critical products, and serve customers who need help.
 Without electricity, a company immediately faces outage costs.